garylirocks/quickrefs/azure-networking.markdown

 - Alias record sets: allows you to setup alias record to direct traffic to an Azure public IP address(load balancer), an Azure Traffic Manager profile, or an Azure CDN endpoint.
   - It's a dynamic link between a record and a resource, so when the resource's IP changes, it's automatically handled;
   - Supports these record types: A, AAAA, CNAME;

+Missing features:

+- No conditional forwarding and no query logging
+  - You need to Bring-Your-Own DNS service, and conditionally forward queries to Azure DNS

 ### Private DNS zones